ELE495-2425Spring/capstoneproject-tank-grup-6-public/README.md

 The real-time user interface will display on your Raspberry Pi screen, showing:

-Vehicle’s current position and heading.
+Vehicle’s current position and heading and best angle.
 Signal strength (in dB).
-The vehicle will autonomously stop once it reaches within 70cm of the transmitter.
+The vehicle will autonomously stop once it reaches within 70cm of the transmitter and send to intefrace a message.

-If you need to stop the vehicle manually at any point, press CTRL+C in the terminal.
+If you need to stop the vehicle manually at any point, press CTRL+C in the terminal or in the interface press stop button.

 ## Yagi-Uda Antenna :